 Know Your Worth: When It’s Time To Adjust Your Freelance Rate

-If you take a job as a regular employee, there are a few guarantees that you are going to enjoy as a side effect of this work.
+If you take a job as a regular employee, you will enjoy a few guarantees as a side effect of this work.

-For example, you know that you are going to get paid on time.
-You can be pretty sure that there is always going to be coffee in the breakroom.
+For example, you know you will get paid on time, and you can be sure there will always be coffee in the breakroom.

 Unfortunately, if you work as a freelancer, you are in control of setting your own rates.
-You might be worried that your clients are going to run away if you decide to raise your raise, even if you believe this is fair.
+You might be worried that your clients will run away if you decide to raise your raise, even if you believe this is fair.

 Therefore, it is important for you to use a freelance rate calculator to ensure that you are charging a fair rate for your work.